Kushagra-Yadav/LEETCODE_POTD/README.md

   Hare and Tortoise Problem
    Take two pointer slow and fast.Move slow by one and fast by two.If they meet then cycle.If they point null so no cycle.
 }}

 {{
+08-03-2024
+  Store the frequency in vector of size 100 (size given in quest) and keep maximum updating.
+  Now traverse vector and increase counter if the frequency of element is equal to maximum return counter
+}}

+{{
 16-01-2024